ranstotz/data-eng-nanodegree/project_03/README.md

 Once the staging tables were in place, the analytic tables needed to be designed and implemented through a star schema.
 Below is the star schema diagram to show the relationships between the data:
 ![Star Schema Diagram](./assets/star_schema_diagram.png)

+After the schema was designed, the ETL process could begin in the `./src/etc` directory.
+All queries required were placed inside `sql_queries.py`.
+Next, `create_tables.py` was implemented to generate all necessary tables.
+Note that this script, along with the others, were implemented piece-meal to create and populate the staging tables first, then for the analytic tables.
+Next, `etl.py` was used to insert all of the data from the staging tables into the analytics tables. the `DISTINCT` keyword was used to prevent duplicates.
+Additionally, there was a check to ensure the table primary key was `NOT NULL`.

+Lastly, to check the integrity of the data, simple queries were used to understand the expected format and count of data such as `SELECT * FROM any_table LIMIT 10` and `SELECT count (*) FROM any_table`.

+Future steps for the project would be to understand the anticipated analytic queries for the tables and use distribution and sorting keys to increase the analytic query time and efficiency.